 7.5.3 Applicability to Staff Members and Others.
 The Open Meeting Law further provides that members of public bodies shall not knowingly direct any staff member to communicate in violation of the Open Meeting Law.
-A.R.S. § 38-431.01(I).
+A.R.S. § 38-431.01(H).
 People knowingly aiding, agreeing to aid or attempting to aid another person in violating the Open Meeting Law can be liable for civil penalties, attorneys' fees, and costs pursuant to A.R.S. § 38-431.07(A).
-See Sections 7.13.3 and 7.13.4.
+See Sections 7.12.3 and 7.12.4.
 Splintering a quorum may also occur when members of a public body share their positions and proposals with other public body members through staff members or other non-members.
 For example, a staff member who meets with each member individually regarding official business and then shares the comments made by other members would violate the Open Meeting Law.
 Although a staff member may provide information to members separately (see Ariz.
 Att'y Gen. Op.
 105-004 at 9), that person must be careful not to facilitate a discussion or deliberation by a quorum through sharing information with other members in subsequent meetings.
+Hence, staff members, representatives, citizens and others should take steps to ensure they are not acting in a manner to commit a violation or subject themselves to liability.